mhsunny/Selfie-with-Best-Buddies/README.md

 Project description:
 ---------------
-The user cab share the pictures through this webstie and The Daily Star publised the photos in its digital and print version.
+The user can share the pictures through this webstie and The Daily Star publised the photos in its digital and print version.
 H

 Project Link: